SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

   }
 }
 ```
-Then if you consider our example configuration only `c8y_Temperature.T` will be stored as part of device,the `c8y_Speed.S` will be ignored.
+then,  considering the example configuration, only `c8y_Temperature.T` is stored as part of the device, while `c8y_Speed.S` is ignored.
-Means measurement will be stored as before, only the state update is skipped.
+This means, that the measurement is stored like before, only the state update is skipped.
-To read the latest values on device level you need to use inventory api.
+To read the latest values on device level you must use the Inventory API.
-To get single device:
+To get a single device:
 ```
 GET /inventory/managedObjects/5413?withLatestValues=true
 {